DanielleMStevens/logseq/pages/Citrus Huanglongbing is an immune-mediated disease that can be treated by mitigating reactive oxygen species triggered cell death of the phloem tissues caused by Candidatus Liberibacter asiaticus.md

 - **Results**:
 	- **CLas does not contain pathogenicity factors that directly cause HLB symptoms**
 		- Ca. Liberibacter spp. do not contain the type II, III, and IV secretion systems that secrete such pathogenicity factors.
+		- 47 predicated virulence factors including serralysin and hemolysin 70 (substrates of type I secretion system) and proteins containing Sec secretion signals (Table S1) 71 (9) were overexpressed in Arabidopsis thaliana, Nicotiana tabacum or Citrus paradisi.
+None of 72 the overexpressed CLas proteins caused HLB-like symptoms, consistent with the bioinformatic 73 analyses that CLas does not contain pathogenicity factors that directly cause HLB symptoms.
 - **Discussion**: